 Separate areas for industry, homes, schools, business and recreation were included in the plan.
 From 1917 through 1920, the building program for the town completed 700 Alcoa Inc. homes, constructed streets, and laid out utility lines like water, sewer and power.
-And from 1918 to 1924, about 300 shade trees were planted along city streets and parks.
+And from 1918 to 1924, thousands of shade trees were planted along city streets and parks.

 Through the years, the City carried on a proud tradition of modern planning techniques for development and growth that continues today.
 The City of Alcoa now covers 14.8 square miles and has a population of 8,316.